Mount Mansfield Electric Railroad: Stations

 The Stowe terminus had a covered station in the back of a storefront.
 That building still stands on the south side of the main street in the village, but has been extensively renovated.
 Small stations were built at the side road leading to Moscow, Vermont, and in Waterbury Center.
-There was no station at the Waterbury end of the line; passengers used the Central Vermont Railroad station (still in existence), and freight was carried to the freight depot.
+There was no station at the Waterbury end of the line; passengers used the Central Vermont Railway's Waterbury station (still in existence), and freight was carried to the freight depot.
 There was an interchange, and boxcars and loads of coal made their way over the entire line by use of the freight motors.